denten-books/plain-text/1-chapter.md

 Cambridge, and who undoubtedly have participated in his reading-related thought experiments.
 Wittgenstein's reading and calculating machines were meant to challenge the very notions of reading and calculating.
-But, in his seminal 1936 essay On Computable Numbers,2
+But, in his seminal 1936 essay "On Computable Numbers" 2

 Turing returned to the problem of machine and human intelligence explicitly (Turing 1950).
 Here, Turing proposes to reformulate Wittgenstein's original